• IMAS Metadata Catalogue

 --------------------

-The Australian sea lion (ASL; Neophoca cinerea) is Australia’s only endemic pinniped.
-Populations have declined by more than 60% over the last 40 years to extremely low levels, leading to its endangered status.
-Known threats to the species include fisheries bycatch, disease, pollution, entanglement in marine debris, and climate change.
-Improving our understanding of the species’ abundance, life history and critical habitats is essential for evaluating these threats and guiding recovery actions but is challenging due to the species’ unique life-history and breeding biology, longevity, demersal foraging behaviour and occupancy of remote breeding habitat.
+The Australian sea lion (Neophoca cinerea) is Australia’s only endemic pinniped and is listed as Endangered under the EPBC Act.
+Populations have declined by more than 60% over the past 40 years and are vulnerable to threats including fisheries bycatch, disease, pollution, marine debris entanglement and climate change.
+Improving knowledge of abundance, demography and critical habitat use is essential for evaluating threats and guiding recovery actions, but is difficult due to the species’ breeding biology, longevity, seafloor foraging behaviour and use of remote breeding sites.

 Outputs